 Instructions

 • Place potatoes in a 6-qt. saucepan and cover with cold water, about 1’’ above potatoes.
-Bring water to a simmer and cook until tender, 20-25 minutes or so.
-Make sure the outside of the potato does not disintegrate while cooking, as this means the water temperature is too high.
+Add 1 tsp of salt.
+Bring to a boil; simmer, and cook for 15-20 minutes, or until tender.

 • When potatoes are tender but still intact, drain and return to pot.
 Mash until almost smooth, then add 5 Tbsp butter and mix until creamy.
-Add in the milk and cream; continue to mix; taste for salt.
+Add in the milk; continue to mix; taste for salt.

-• Transfer cabbage to potatoes along with chopped bacon and chives; stir to incorporate.
+• Transfer cabbage to the mashed potatoes and add the chives; stir to incorporate.
 Taste and adjust seasoning with salt and pepper.

 • Transfer to a bowl and serve hot with additional butter on top!